The India-Brazil-South Africa Dialogue Forum (IBSA) was created in June 2003

-Since its inception, IBSA has consolidated a large repertoire of common positions in themes such as democracy, human rights, social inclusion and sustainable development.
-IBSA members are fundamental actors in the discussions on the reform of global governance structures, especially of the United Nations Security Council, and on the 2030 Agenda Sustainable Development Goals.
+Since its inception, IBSA has consolidated a large repertoire of common positions in several themes of the international agenda, including the reform of global governance frameworks.

 The IBSA Fund for Poverty and Hunger Alleviation

-Since its creation, the Fund has approved 26 projects (15 concluded, 8 in progress and 3 approved) in countries of different regions and continents.
-Highlights among the projects include:
+Since its creation, the Fund has approved 31 projects in 19 countries of different regions and continents.
+Highlights among these projects include:

-- Reform of the Covoada and Ribeira Brava Health System Infrastructure (Cabo Verde);
+- Refurbishment of helath care infrastructure in the cities of Covoada and Ribeira Brava (Cabo Verde);

 - Development of children and teenagers with special needs and their families (Cambodia);

-- Agriculture Development (Phase I), in Bissa, N’tatelai and Capafa (Guinea-Bissau);
+- Agricultural Development (Phase I), in Bissa, N’tatelai and Capafa (Guinea-Bissau);

-- Development of Agriculture and Services in Rural Communities (Phase II), in the regions of Bafata, Oio, and Biombo (Guinea-Bissau);
+- Agricultural Development and Services in Rural Communities (Phase II), in the regions of Bafata, Oio, and Biombo (Guinea-Bissau);

-- Collection and Recycling of Solid Waste: A Tool to Reduce Violence and Conflict in Carrefour Feuilles (Phases I and II), Port-au-Prince (Haiti);
+- Solid waste collection and recycling: a tool to reduce violence and conflict in Carrefour Feuilles (Phases I and II), Port-au-Prince (Haiti);

-- Development of Leadership and Institutional Capacity Building for Human Development and Poverty Reduction, in Freetown (Sierra Leone);
+- Leadership Development and Institutional Capacity Building for Human Development and Poverty Reduction, in Freetown (Sierra Leone);

-By virtue of its successful initiatives, the IBSA Fund received the following awards: ‘South-South Partnership for South-South Alliance’, granted by the United Nations Development Programme (UNDP) in 2006; ‘Millennium Development Goals Awards’, granted in 2010 by the NGO ‘Millennium Development Goals Awards Committee’, and the ‘South-South and Triangular Cooperation Champions Award’, granted in 2012 by the United Nations Office for South-South Cooperation (UNOSSC), for its innovative contribution to the triangular South-South cooperation.
+For its successful initiatives, the IBSA Fund has earned the following awards: ‘South-South Partnership for South-South Alliance’, granted by the United Nations Development Programme (UNDP) in 2006; the ‘Millennium Development Goals Awards’, granted in 2010 by the NGO ‘Millennium Development Goals Awards Committee’, and the ‘South-South and Triangular Cooperation Champions Awards’, given in 2012 by the United Nations Office for South-South Cooperation (UNOSSC), for its innovative contribution to the triangular South-South cooperation.